 What are democratic teaching practices?
 Hint: They are more than giving students an occasional choice about activities or repertoire!
 If you are interested in what democratic teaching looks like in music education (classroom, ensemble, or studio), how it involves teaching for social justice, and why it can benefit your learners as people and as musicians, bring your questions and aspirations to this workshop.
 We will work together to explore essential characteristics, apply these ideas to your current teaching situation, and develop individualized action plans ready for implementation next school year.
+Any and all music educators are welcome to participate.
 Join us to learn about democratic practices by learning though them in this workshop with learner-centeredness at its core.

 Dr. Beatrice B. Olesko is an assistant professor of music education at Ithaca College in Ithaca, New York.
 She teaches undergraduate and graduate courses in general music methods, vocal music pedagogy, and classroom instruments while also serving as the coordinator of vocal junior student teaching supervision and curricula.
 An Ohio native, Dr. Olesko earned degrees from Mount Union College (B.M.E.) and Kent State University (M.M.M.E. and Ph.D).
 Prior to her appointment at Ithaca College, Dr. Olesko spent 10 years as the K-4 general music specialist and elementary choir director for United Local Schools in Hanoverton, Ohio, held a private vocal studio, and served as the vocal director for musical productions at Poland Seminary High School in Poland, Ohio.